Ravio partners with Comp to bring you trusted Brazil benchmarks

 Mercer Total Remuneration Survey (TRS) is Mercer’s core global salary survey.
 Mercer WIN is the online platform used to access TRS or other survey data you purchase.
 Mercer Comptryx is a separate subscription product for the tech industry, offering salary benchmarking and market trends based on Mercer’s give-to-get survey model.

 Yes.
 Modern salary benchmarking platforms like Ravio, Pave, and Figures integrate directly with HRIS systems to provide live salary benchmarks that update automatically.
-Unlike Mercer’s annual or quarterly surveys, these tools reflect current market conditions and internal pay changes in real time — making them far more reliable for fast-moving compensation decisions.
+Unlike Mercer’s manually collected survey data, these tools reflect current market conditions and internal pay changes in real time – typically making them more reliable for fast-moving compensation decisions.

 Salary surveys are still used, but their relevance is fading fast.
 Because they’re only updated once or twice a year and rely on manual submissions, the data is often outdated and error-prone by the time you receive it.
 Most surveys also pull from large, legacy enterprises, so benchmarks rarely reflect your company’s size, stage, or region — which is why many companies now turn to real-time benchmarking tools that integrate with HRIS data.